K-theory of geometric modules with fibred control

-where the maps of spectra are induced from the exact inclusions.
-In fact, if $Y$ is the union of two mutually antithetic subsets $U_1$ and $U_2$, and $Y'$ is antithetic to both $U_1$ and $U_2$, there is a homotopy pushout
+where the maps are induced from the exact inclusions.
+In fact, if $Y$ is the union of two mutually antithetic subsets $Y_1$ and $Y_2$, and $Y'$ is antithetic to both $Y_1$ and $Y_2$, there is a homotopy pushout

 More generally, we can define the homotopy pushout

 Then there is a weak equivalence

 \end{ThmRefName}